Ticketing - Entry Types & Ticket Packages

 Ticketholder record: The record created on the platform for each of your ticket holders.
 This contains details inputted by the ticket purchaser.

-We have further support articles on:
+We have additional ticketing support articles on the following:

 Once you’ve set your event as ticketed, you will have a new option, within your white middle navigation, Tickets (0).
 Click here to begin setting up your ticket packages.